GiuntaJC/Planetary-Age-Calculator/README.md

 1. Download or clone this repository
 3. run "npm install" in cmd in root
-4. run "npm run build" in cmd in root
+5. run "npm run start" in cmd in root
-5. run "index.html" file found in /dist

 # Technologies Used
 * Git